Continuation Chart Patterns

 When these continuation chart patterns are formed they confirm that the current Forex trend is going to continue moving in the same direction.

-Continuation patterns are used by Currency traders to identify halfway points of the Forex trend, this is because continuation chart patterns form at the halfway point of a Forex trend.
+These patterns are used by currency traders to identify halfway points of the trend, this is because they form at the halfway point of a trend.

 - Bull flag/pennant